dyc3/senior-design/visualization-design.typ

 grafana-cli plugins install simpod-json-datasource
 ```

 A data source can then be configured to fetch metrics from the balancer.
-More information can be found here: #cite(<visualization-JSON-datasource>).
+More information can be found here: #link(https://grafana.com/grafana/plugins/simpod-json-datasource/)[Grafana Plugins].

 #figure(
   image("figures/visualization-get-data-component.svg"),